-I want to help you take the path you really “want to follow.”
-I want to build a community of people who will support how you want to work.
+Let’s get you started on a path you really “want to follow” by building a community of people who will support how you want to work.
 It might be tougher than traditional employment in the short term, but trust me, you’ll be much happier in the long term.

 Once your work is in alignment with your needs, motivations, abilities and values, your chronic stress will melt away because you will finally work in harmony with yourself.